Astrid-Lubang/FINALS_ELECTIVES_DATASET/README.md

   - Implementing edge detection to identify object boundaries and structural elements.

 - **Advanced Techniques**:
-  - Conducting morphological transformations like dilation, erosion, and opening to refine image shapes.
   - Detecting and analyzing contours to identify and track objects in images.
   - Using histogram calculations to analyze pixel intensity distributions.